Get in touch with us

 In Lisbon, Tram 28 is the most famous, which is the best way to get to know the city as it passes through the popular tourist districts, from the starting route at Martim Moniz to Campo de Ourique.
 You can experience the districts of Graça, Alfama, Baixa, and Lapa-Estrela; each distinct with its own charming character, architecture, and national landmarks.

-The route of Tram 12 will begin at Praça da Figueira, one of many busy squares in the city centre of Lisbon, known as Baixa, showcasing an equestrian statue of King João I in its centre.
-Here you can hop on Tram 12, which will take you up and back from São Jorge Castle, giving your legs a chance to rest from the cobblestone streets.
+The route of Tram 12 will begin at Praça da Figueira, one of many busy squares in the city centre of Lisbon, known as Baixa, showcasing an equestrian statue of King João I in the middle.
+That tram line will take you up and back from São Jorge Castle, giving your legs a chance to rest from the cobblestone streets.

-Now if you are in the Cais do Sodré area, a main connection for trains towards Cascais, and ferries to Lisbon South Bay.
+Now, if you are in the Cais do Sodré area, you will find that this is a main connection for trains towards Cascais, and ferries to the Lisbon South Bay.
 Here you can hop on Tram 18 which will take you towards Ajuda, a neighbourhood situated above Belém district, where you can get a chance to witness Palácio Nacional da Ajuda, a Portuguese royal palace turned into a museum.

-On Tram 24 you can venture from Largo do Camões to the heart of Campolide, passing through a sought-after neighbourhood at Principe-Real, Rato, and Amoreiras.
-Principe Real is a great stop to hop off Tram 24 to enjoy this beautiful neighbourhood in Lisbon that offers a multitude of restaurants, bars, and alternative boutique shops.
+On Tram 24 you can venture from Largo do Camões to the heart of Campolide, passing through a sought-after neighbourhoods like Príncipe-Real, Rato, and Amoreiras.
+Príncipe Real is a great stop to hop off Tram 24 to enjoy this beautiful spot in Lisbon that offers a multitude of restaurants, bars, and alternative boutique shops.

-Catch a ride on Linha 1 (Line 1) cable car, the most popular with tourists when voting Porto, venturing your way through the northern bank of the Douro River from Infante, via Alfandega and Massarelos, to Passeio Alegre in Foz do Douro.
-This route is an especially pleasant way to see the beautiful Douro River, showcasing amazing views from the tram while soaking up the charm the city of Porto has to offer.
+Catch a ride on Linha 1 (Line 1) cable car, the most popular with tourists when visiting Porto, venturing your way through the northern bank of the Douro River from Infante, via Alfandega and Massarelos, to Passeio Alegre in Foz do Douro.
+This route is an especially pleasant way to see the beautiful Douro River, showcasing amazing views from the tram while soaking up the charm Porto has to offer.

 On Linha 18 (Line 1), the route connects the parish of Massarelos, where the Tram Museum is located, making your way through Rua da Restauração with Carmo (Praça Parada Leitão), next to the rectory of the University of Porto.
 Massarelos parish is classified as a UNESCO World Heritage Site, as it is considered Porto’s olden downtown area with a 2,000-year-old history.

-On route at the cable car Linha 22 (Line 22), starting at Carmo and Praça da Batalha with the Funicular dos Guindais, offering convenient transport connections to three stations on the Porto Metro.
-Batalha Square is considered an important monument of the late 18th century in Porto, showcasing Oporto’s opera house, the Royal Theatre of São João, and Cinema Batalha, making it a busy hub offering plenty of cafes, restaurants, monuments, and hotels.
+On route at the cable car Linha 22 (Line 22), starting at Carmo and Praça da Batalha with the Funicular dos Guindais, which offers convenient transport connections to three stations on the Porto Metro.
+Batalha Square is considered an important monument of the late 18th century in Porto, showcasing the city’s opera house, the Royal Theatre of São João, and Cinema Batalha, making it a busy hub offering plenty of cafes, restaurants, monuments, and hotels.

 Funiculars or Elevators